- Pull-up resistor values for an I2C circuit are bus speed dependent

 Integrating a number of devices together into one circuit and individually commanding each device allows you to greatly simplify complex circuits.
 The I2C (inter-integrated circuit) protocol is one option that allows you to place multiple devices on one circuit and independently control each device.

 The primary components of an I2C circuit consist of a lead device, the master device, and multiple peripheral or slave devices.
 The role of the master device is to set a bus speed on the clock line and command the peripheral devices.
-At each high pulse of the clock line the status of the data line is read.
+At each high pulse of the clock line, the status of the data line is read.
 The data line sends the communication between the master and slave devices.
-Reading the data line allows you to string out binary messages being sent between the peripheral, slave, devices and your I2C master device.
+Reading the data line allows you to string out binary messages being sent to the peripheral, slave, devices and your I2C master device.